-Antiseptics are chemical substances that kill or slow the growth of germs or micro-organisms (bacteria, fungi and viruses).
-They may be put on different parts of the body such as on the skin (as creams, medicated soaps, medicated powders) and in the mouth and throat (as gargles, sprays and lozenges).
+Antiseptics are chemicals that kill or slow the growth of germs or micro-organisms (bacteria, fungi and viruses).
+They may be applied on different parts of your body such as on your skin (as creams, medicated soaps, medicated powders) and in your mouth and throat (as gargles, sprays and lozenges).

 - Antiseptics used on the skin

 - Is it safe to use diluted bleach (also called bleach baths) on the skin?

 - Antiseptics used in the mouth and throat